-Course Core Brief Description Points/Due Approximate Assignments Date Weight Lesson Plans The lesson plan/s will be designed according to the format established by the EC/ELE/MLE department incorporating the New Illinois Learning Standards (NILS)/Common Core State Standards and evidence-based strategies.
+Course Core Assignments Brief Description Points Lesson Plans The lesson plan/s will be designed according to the format established by the EC/ELE/MLE department incorporating the common core state standards and other relevant Illinois Learning standards and evidence-based strategies.
 Elements of the lesson plan are meant to be adapted for the following strategies: Direct Instruction, Concept Teaching, Cooperative learning, Problem-Based instruction, Classroom Discussion, Inquiry.
-Focus is on incorporating research-based best practices, MTSS (Multi-tiered System of Supports/RTI (Response to Intervention) principles, alignment of learning objectives, instructional strategies and assessment processes to foster the development of students' inquiry, higher-order thinking, and collaborative problem-solving skills.
-Lesson plans will be submitted to Mrs. Flood and to the practicum teacher before each lesson is taught.
-A lesson plan must be written for ALL lessons taught.
-Lesson Plans will be kept in your practicum notebook which will be brought to practicum on a daily basis.
-You will submit a minimum of five lesson plans during practicum.
-20%

-Classroom Management Based on text, field experience experience, and classroom discussion, teacher candidates will be expected to design a classroom management plan that describes the environment for learning and teaching within their future classroom.
+Focus is on incorporating research-based best practices, Response to Intervention principles, alignment of learning objectives, instructional strategies and assessment processes to foster the development of students' inquiry, higher-order thinking, and collaborative problem-solving skills.
+60 pts each Classroom Management Based on text, practicum experience, and classroom discussion, teacher candidates will be expected to design a classroom management plan that describes the environment for learning and teaching within their future classroom.
 Expectations will be to research various classroom management and discipline theories, incorporating one or a combination of these with their own experiences and ideas, creating a discipline strategy that best reflects their educational beliefs.
-100 points Due Date: Nov.
-29th, 8 a.m.
-The classroom management plan will be submitted to Mrs. Flood via d2L.
-20% Field experience Teacher candidates will complete a minimum of 45 hours during the assigned field experience.
-Daily attendance over the course of 3-4 weeks field experience is required.
-Practicum Dates: October 24 th - November 18th You are required to be at your assigned practicum placement before 8 a.m. each day of practicum and may not leave until 11 a.m. each day.
-Mrs. Flood will assign your practicum placements.
+50 pts Practicum Teacher candidates will complete a minimum of 45 hours during the assigned practicum.
+Daily attendance over the course of 4 week practicum experience is required.
 Pass/Fail Exams The mid-term and final may consist of multiple measures, including multiple choice, short answer, and essay questions.
 Questions will be derived from lecture, assigned readings, discussions, and student-generated ideas.
-Midterm Exam: October 12 th Final Exam: Thursday, Dec.
-15th 8 a.m. - 10 a.m.
-20% Field experience Notebook The collection of field experience artifacts is a means by which the course instructor can become informed about each student's personal and individualized field experience.
-The field experience notebook requires: • "Context for learning" report • Log of field experience hours • Lesson plan(s) • Reflections - Prompts for reflections will be based on selected edTPA prompts from Tasks 1 and 2 as directed by the instructor The field experience notebook will be submitted to Mrs. Flood at 8 a.m. on Monday, November 28th.
-20%

-Development of teaching materials Cooperating Teacher's Evaluation Disposition Rubric EIU Supervisor's Evaluation Professional Portfolio Performance includes completion of the professional portfolio by selecting artifacts, stating the IPTS competency met by the selected artifact, restating the IPTS standards in one's own words with a rationale for the selection of the included artifact.
+50 pts each Practicum Notebook The collection of practicum artifacts is a means by which the course instructor can become informed about each student's personal and individualized practicum experience.
+The practicum notebook requires: 110 pts total Mandatory positive recommendations and evaluations resulting from practicum are necessary to advance within the program Professional Portfolio and PDR sheet Performance includes completion of the professional portfolio by selecting artifacts, stating the IPTS competency met by the selected artifact, restating the IPTS standards in one's own words with a rationale for the selection of the included artifact.
 A table of contents will be created along with the inclusion of a resume and letter of intent.
 The instructor will assess the professional portfolio and sign the Professional Development Requirement sheet.
 Focus is on the initial creation of a professional portfolio that will be supplemented in subsequent semesters with additional professional achievements and accomplishments.
-The professional portfolio and PDR sheet will be submitted to Mrs. Flood.
-Students will sign-up for times to meet with Mrs. Flood outside of class for portfolio review between Nov.
-29th and Dec.
-9th.
-Portfolio's will be submitted via LiveText before meeting with Mrs. Flood.
-Pass/Fail Participation Active participation in classroom activities.
-25 points 5% Optional Assignments Lesson plan (before practicum): A lesson plan will be submitted to Mrs. Flood following the Department of EC/ELE/MLE lesson plan format.
-(25 points) Group Classroom Management Presentation Groups will be assigned a chapter from "Building Classroom Discipline" to present to the class using Microsoft PowerPoint.
-The presentation must include a summary of the chapter and an activity modeling the strategy.
-Presentations should be 18 - 20 minutes long.
-Groups will create and distribute a handout, noting key points for their assigned chapter, to go along with the presentation.
-(50 points) 75 points Lesson Plan: Due date: October 3 rd , 8 a.m.
-Classroom Management Presentation: Will be assigned dates to present.
-15% RUCTIONS AND EXPECTATIONS FOR EACH AS BE PROVIDED BY THE INDIVIDUAL INSTRUCTO
+Pass/Fail Idea File A "file box" utilizing Pinterest or other collection tool that contains fifty teaching ideas will be made by each student.
+Ideas can be developed on your own, ones obtained from class, or cited from other sources.
+Be sure to incorporate ideas involving various subject areas, as well as classroom management strategies.
+25 pts In-class Assignments and Quizzes Daily assignments may be offered in connection with course content.
+Assignments will be an incorporation of multiple language arts elements.
+Credit for the assignment is dependent upon attendance.
+10 pts each